-A key stage in implementing outsourcing is developing a comprehensive, yet practical service level agreement (SLA).
+Thinking about call center outsourcing services or tech support or service desk services?
+A key stage in implementing outsourcing is developing a comprehensive, yet practical SLA (service level agreement).

-Below are 8 steps to building an effective SLA.
-If you’ve never created one or the SLAs you created weren’t effective, this post can serve as a guide to developing a good SLA.
+If you’ve never created one, or the SLAs you created weren’t effective, this post can serve as a guide to developing a good one.

-If it’s not, then you need to create a realistic plan for achieving the level of service that will boost customer service beyond expectations.
+Review the current C-SAT scores.
+Check if the quality of service provided is enough to satisfy customer expectations.
+If it is, then you may only need to “tweak” a little to ensure that the IT help desk outsourcing service provider performs beyond expectations.
+If it’s not, then you need to create a realistic plan for achieving the level of service that will boost users’ confidence.
 Base the plan on feedback from your employees and your customers.

 Include things like the scope of service needed, the purpose of the service, and all key information as well as the specific business processes.
 Also include the impact of service loss, so the provider gets a sense of what’s at stake.